StackStorm-Exchange/stackstorm-ghost2logger/README.md

 ```

 __Breakdown of config items__
 username:                  This is the username to access the API on the Ghost2logger service.
+It's also the username for the ghost2logger sensor that receives the updates from Ghost2logger.
 password:                  This is the password to access the API on the Ghost2logger service.
+It's also the username for the ghost2logger sensor that receives the updates from Ghost2logger.
 st2_api_key:	           This key is so the loopback sensor can access the ST2 API and pull rule information.
 syslog_listen_port:        This is the port that the Syslog listener will open.
 sensor_listen_ip:          This is the IP address of the event sensor.
 0.0.0.0 is fine for local installs.